 Bosco eventually crossed paths with Lon Day, Jr., co-founder of Days Inn, who became his friend and mentor.
 Day taught Bosco in parables about the tenacity and perseverance life requires.
 From Day, he learned that true philanthropy involves both money and time and that the contribution of time often makes the longest-lasting impact.

 For over ten years, Bosco organized, planned, produced and co-chaired the highly successful and well- attended nonpartisan, international event in Atlanta: the Congressman John Lewis Multicultural Festival, celebrating what Lewis coined as building “an all-encompassing community that values the dignity of every individual – what I like to call the Beloved Community.”
-Bringing together local residents, global representatives and governmental consulates alike, the festival highlights included:

 He has volunteered with civic, faith-based and non-profit organizations nationwide.
 Bosco’s mission has always been to be a catalyst for positive change within a bipartisan, diverse and inclusive arena.
 It was from this positioning that he ultimately became an observer, thinker, visionary, doer and the voice of the people.

 Bosco is grateful to God for his research, the various components of the Winning Envelope, and for the experiences, insights, and life lessons acquired on his journey, all of which inspired his love for people from all walks of life, and contributed to his vision and ability to be an agent of change and an influencer.